-What to Do If You Aren’t Sure of the Cause
+What Should You Do If You Aren’t Sure of The Cause?

 If you are sexually active, have bumps on your penis and aren’t sure what has caused them, whether they are itchy, painful, painless, open sores or look like pimples, the first thing that you should do is get screened for common STDs.
 This is easy to do via lab tests, which are typically a combination of blood and urine tests.
-You can see your doctor to get tested, visit an STD clinic, or order your testing directly and confidentially online or by phone from Health Testing Centers.
+You can see your doctor to get tested, visit an STD clinic, or order your testing directly from Testing.com.
 At home STD testing kits are available that offer even greater privacy and convenience.

 This is important even if your bumps have cleared up on their own, since they may disappear even while you still carry a sexually transmitted infection.
 Fact is, you should be getting tested once a year anyway as a matter of routine, which is recommended for all sexually active people to protect their sexual health and avoid unknowingly spreading an infection to others.